Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

 Analogously to Section~\ref{sec:lowerboundBBh}, we will also need a (crude) bound on the probability mass of configurations which are far from the uniform phase in the Potts distribution.
 Recall from Section~\ref{sepp} that ${\cal B}(\vv,\delta)$ is the $\ell_\infty$-ball of configuration vectors of the $q$-state Potts model in $K_n$ around $\vv$ of radius $\delta$, cf. equation \eqref{eq:ballball}.
 For a constant $\eta>0$, let

-The following lemma is analogous to Lemma~\ref{lem:measureconc} and its proof hinges on the arguments used to derive the upper bound for the mixing time at $B=\Bu$. \begin{lemma} Let $B=\Bu$ and $\eta>0$ be a constant.
+The following lemma is analogous to Lemma~\ref{lem:measureconc} and its proof hinges on the arguments used to derive the upper bound for the mixing time at $B=\Bu$.
+(Similarly to Lemma~\ref{lem:measureconc}, more precise bounds can be found in, e.g., \cite{HET}; the following estimate follows easily from our upper bound on the mixing time.) \begin{lemma} Let $B=\Bu$ and $\eta>0$ be a constant.
 For all sufficiently large $n$, the Potts distribution $\mu$ (given in \eqref{eq:Gibbs}) satisfies $\mu\big(\overline{U(\eta)}\big)\leq 1/8$. \end{lemma} \begin{proof} For convenience, denote $U:=U(\eta)$.
 By Lemma~\ref{combinecombine}, for all sufficiently large $n$ and any starting state $X_0$, we have that for $T=O(n^{1/3})$, it holds that

 where $\epsilon>0$ is a constant independent of $n$.
 It follows that for all non-negative integers $j$ it also holds that

 Further, by Lemma~\ref{l2}, for integer $t\geq 0$, it holds that

 We thus obtain that for any starting state $X_0$, for some positive integer $j=j(\epsilon)$, for all sufficiently large $n$, for all integer $t\geq j T$, it holds that